Broadband

 If you have access to other connection types, then you could consider ADSL broadband or fibre broadband.

-If you need fast broadband that can cope with multiple devices being used at the same time, then satellite broadband is unlikely to work for you.
+If you need fast broadband that can cope with multiple devices being used at the same time, then some satellite broadband plans are unlikely to work for you, but Starlink could be a good option.

 What is the best satellite broadband plan?